-Each Fund may not:
+Each Fund, other than the Small Cap Fund, may not:

 - 1. Invest 15% or more of the value of its net assets, computed at the time of investment, in illiquid securities.
 Illiquid securities are those securities without readily available market quotations, including repurchase agreements having a maturity of more than seven days.
-Illiquid securities may include restricted securities not determined by the Board of Trustees to be liquid, non-negotiable time deposits, over-the-counter options and repurchase agreements providing for settlement in more than seven days after notice; or - 2.
-Invest in other investment companies advised by the same investment adviser as the Funds or in investment companies advised by affiliates of such adviser.
+Illiquid securities may include restricted securities not determined by the Board of Trustees to be liquid, non-negotiable time deposits, over-the-counter options and repurchase agreements providing for settlement in more than seven days after notice; - 2.
+Invest in other investment companies advised by the same investment adviser as the Funds or in investment companies advised by affiliates of such adviser; or - 3.
+Invest in other investment companies advised by the same investment adviser as a Fund or in investment companies advised by affiliates of such adviser.